 - Fieldworks Language Explorer (FLEx)

 FLEx is slowly becoming the industry-standard piece of software for storing lexical data and glossing texts.
-I am (as far as I know) the only person who actually uses FLEx on a Linux system frequently.
-So, if I don’t report a bug, it doesn’t get fixed.
+The Linux userbase is small, but active.
+However, if the base doesn’t report a bug, it doesn’t get fixed.
+Recently I’ve learned that FLEx 9.1 and up will only be released on Linux as a Flatpak, with Wasta Linux and Ubuntu being the only distros to support DEBs in version 9.0.
 The Windows version is updated and fixed regularly.
 The one downside of FLEx is that collaboration can only happen when a team uses the same initial file.
 Importing texts (with glosses intact) for the same language from a separate project file is impossible, due to the way FLEx’s database structure is designed.
 From what the team has told me, there are no plans to change this.
 Ryan Pennington also wrote a good paper on how FLEx can be used to produce time-aligned texts for ELAN.

 - LMMS (Linux MultiMedia Studio)